Marketplace Mobile App: How to Build and Make It Reliable

 - Alibaba is Asia’s largest marketplace.
 Alibaba contains other marketplaces like AliExpress.
 Alibaba doesn’t charge any commission or hidden fees, but it benefits from commissions on other marketplaces in its group for marketing fees, for its Alipay payment system, and for membership.

 - AliExpress is the most popular Asian marketplace today.
 It also operates in Europe and has physical stores in Spain.

 - Etsy is the biggest community-driven marketplace for craft and vintage products.
-Its rates are: USD 0.20 (20 cents) listing fee per product, 3.5% to 5% transaction fee on top of the price.
+Its rates are USD 0.20 (20 cents) listing fee per product and a 3.5% to 5% transaction fee on top of the price.

 The perfect marketplace mobile app: Must-have features

 Every marketplace involves several user roles, so you should take this into account when you create a marketplace app.
 These user roles are:

 You can either combine seller and buyer roles into one application or make two separate apps.
 For administrators, you’ll need a separate web application, preferably for desktops.